Jammrock/Start-Build/README.md

 4. Select the yaml file of the package you want to installed.
 5. Copy the full ID into wingetApps, keeping the JSON formatting of the example.

+### gpuDriverOnly

+This feature is experimental.

+Start-Build will attempt to detect Nvidia GeForce and Quadro graphics cards.
+Install-BuildNvidia will be downloaded and executed when one of these models are detected.

+The install script then attempts to manually detect, dowwnload, and install the latest GeForce or Quadro driver.

+The default Nvidia package installs a extra, non-driver related, software by default.
+Setting this option to True will force a driver-only install.

+AMD cards are currently not supported.
+Only because I don't have any AMD graphics cards to test with.

+Intel graphics are currently not supported because there is too much driver diversity.
+Laptops often require a special OEM driver, each chip gen has their own graphics installer, and so forth.
+Windows Update does a good job keeping the Intel graphics up-to-date, anyway, so there is no real need to handle this through the Start-Build process.
+Intel Xe may be supported in the future if there is any interest.